tmccalla777/RBTminiproject--Fall-2019/MiniProject2.md

 Note, there are different kinds of methods that can be used to alter the relationship between the class and the function!

 #### Exception
+By definition, an exception is an error that happens when a program is being executed, and wherever the error occurs Python generates an exception to prevent the program from completely crashing.
+Exceptions are used as a means to handle errors.
+We can see an example of handling exceptions below...

+number = int(input("Please enter a number between 1 and 25"))
+>Please enter a number between 1 and 25

+Here, if we enter a value other than a number, such as a random character string, we will get an error thrown at the console along the lines of a *ValueError*, where the code is only going to execute if we input an _int_ value.
 #### Unit Test

 #### Constructor